dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### Same class in different class loaders
 On JVM class loaders work somewhat like "namespaces".
-For example, if you load exactly the same bytecode for a class in two different class loader, then instances of the class won't be assignable between two class loaders.
+For example, if you load exactly the same bytecode for a class in two different class loaders, then instances of the class won't be assignable between the class loaders.

-In Groovy this is still true but since it's an optionally typed language, you can skip types and use class instance from another class loader.
+In Groovy this is still true but since Groovy is an optionally typed language, you can skip types and use object from another class loader calling methods dynamically.
-It's not a feature you would use every day but it can be useful.
+This is not a feature you would use every day but it can be useful.

-Since Kotlin is statically typed language so there is no workaround (except for some reflection magic may be).
+Since Kotlin is statically typed language so there is no workaround (except for some verbose reflection magic).
-To be precise, there are [dynamic type](https://kotlinlang.org/docs/reference/dynamic-type.html) in Kotlin but it's only supported for JavaScript, and not available on JVM.
+To be precise, Kotlin has [dynamic types](https://kotlinlang.org/docs/reference/dynamic-type.html) but they are only supported for JavaScript, and not available on JVM.

 Groovy:
 <groovy>